Vyvy-vi/Vyvy-vi/README.md

 ##### About:
 - Currently I am a student.
-- 🌱 I’m learning how to make better documentation.
+- 🌱 I’m learning how to make Interpreters
+- 🌱 I'm learning how to make Android Apps
 - 🌱 GO PLANT SOME TREES AT [TEAM TREES](https://teamtrees.org/)

 ---